ietf-wg-cellar/flac-specification/flac.md

 The first order fixed predictor is comparable to how DPCM encoding works, as the resulting residual sample is the difference between the corresponding sample and the sample before it.
 The higher fixed predictors can be understood as polynomials fitted to the previous samples.

 As the fixed predictors are specified, they do not have to be stored.
 The fixed predictor order specifies which predictor is used.
 To be able to predict samples, warm-up samples are stored, as the predictor needs previous samples in its prediction.
 The number of warm-up samples is equal to the predictor order.
-See [section on Constant subframe](#subframe-constant) on how samples are stored unencoded.
+See [section on Constant subframe](#constant-subframe) on how samples are stored unencoded.
 Directly following the warm-up samples is the coded residual.

-## SUBFRAME_LPC
+### Linear predictor subframe
 Whereas fixed predictors are well suited for simple signals, using a (non-fixed) linear predictor on more complex signals can improve compression by making the residual samples even smaller.
 There is a certain trade-off however, as storing the predictor coefficients takes up space as well.

 In the FLAC format, a predictor is defined by up to 32 predictor coefficients and a shift.
 To form a prediction, each coefficient is multiplied with its corresponding past sample, the results are added and this addition is then shifted.
 To encode a signal with a linear predictor, each sample has the corresponding prediction subtracted and sent to the residual coder.
 To decode a signal with a linear predictor, first the residual has to be decoded, after which for each sample the prediction can be added.
 This means that decoding MUST be a sequential process within a subframe, as for each sample, enough fully decoded previous samples are needed to calculate the prediction.